01-edu/public/subjects/ion-out/README.md

 ### Instructions

-Create a function named `ionOut`, that receives a `string` and returns an array with every word containing `'ion'` following a `'t'`.
-The words should be returned without the `'ion'` part.
+Create a function named `ionOut`, that receives a `string` and returns an array containing every word that ends in `'tion'`.
+Each returned word should have its trailing `'ion'` removed.

 ### Notions